lifepillar/nanoc4-template/README.md

 Features:

-- extends Nanoc helpers and provides templates to **fully support blogs**, including feeds, archives, tags, etc…
+- extends Nanoc helpers and provides templates to **fully support blogs**, including feeds, archives, and tags.
 - works with [Compass](http://compass-style.org) out of the box;
 - builds development/production version of your site;
 - aggregates JavaScript and CSS files, and minifies JavaScript, CSS and HTML;